02

 During distillation, methanol is naturally produced as a byproduct of fermentation, particularly in fruit-based alcohols.
 While small amounts are unavoidable, methanol is highly toxic to humans.
 When ingested, it is metabolized into harmful compounds such as formic acid, which can cause symptoms including headaches, dizziness, and nausea.
 In more severe cases, methanol exposure can lead to blindness, organ failure, and even death.
 What makes it especially dangerous is that symptoms are often delayed, meaning individuals may not realize the severity of exposure until significant damage has occurred.

 In small-scale distillation, separating methanol from usable alcohol is often done using subjective methods such as smell, taste, or fixed volume estimates.
 This can lead to inconsistent results and serious safety risks.
 This project addresses that gap by introducing a more reliable and accessible approach, using sensors to monitor the process in real time.
-By making the distillation process more measurable and less dependent on user judgment, the system aims to reduce the risk of methanol poisoning and improve overall safety.

 Click to view full code for sensors on GitHub →